Low-Sugar Strawberry Frozen Yogurt

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Made with sugar-free strawberry preserves, and Monkfruit Sweetener or your favorite sweetener, this would be a good treat for phase 2 or 3 of the original South Beach Diet.
-It’s also relatively low in carbs as a treat for a low-carb diet plan.
+When it’s made with sugar-free strawberry preserves, and Monkfruit Sweetener or your favorite sweetener, this Strawberry Frozen Yogurt has about 12 net carbs in a serving.
+It could be a healthy treat for moderate low-carb diets, but probably not for Keto.
+It would also work for phase 2 or 3 of the original South Beach Diet.
 South Beach would prefer fat-free yogurt; other carb conscious diets might prefer full-fat yogurt.

 Find More Recipes Like This One: